 - an online coursework assignment using RevisionMate consisting of 10 questions which sequentially follow the learning outcomes.
-This must be successfully completed within 6 months of enrolment; and - 2. an MCQ exam at one of the CII's online centres (paper-based MCQs are available in April and October for those sitting outside the UK).
-The MCQ exam consists of 50 MCQs.
+This must be successfully completed within 6 months of enrolment; and - 2. an MCQ exam consisting of 50 MCQs.
 1 hour is allowed for this exam.
-This exam must be successfully passed within 18 months of enrolment. - This syllabus will be examined from 1 May 2018 until 30 April 2019. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
-Visit www.cii.co.uk/updates - 2.
+This exam must be successfully passed within 18 months of enrolment. - This syllabus will be examined from 1 May 2021 until 30 April 2022. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+Visit www.cii.co.uk/qualifications - 2.
 Select the appropriate qualification - 3.
-Select your unit on the right hand side of the page
+Select your unit from the list provided - 4.
+Select qualification update on the right hand side of the page

-- 1.1 Describe the world of shipping, including the different types of ships. - 1.2 Explain risks in the world of shipping. - 1.3 Explain ship finance and the requirements of mortgagees and lessors.
+- 1. Understand the principal elements of shipping and world trade. - 1.1 Describe the world of shipping, including the different types of ships. - 1.2 Explain risks in the world of shipping. - 1.3 Explain ship finance and the requirements of mortgagees and lessors. - 1.4 Explain the role of Classification societies.

-2. Understand the legal and regulatory environment of shipping
+2. Understand the legal and regulatory environment of shipping.

-- 2.1 Describe the legal and regulatory environment of shipping relating to:

-- IMO and international conventions.

-- Law of the sea.

-- Safety.

-- Pollution.

-- Limitation of liability.

-- Shipowners' liability.

-- Chartering.

-- Towage.

-- Salvage.

-- Wreck removal.

-- 2.2 Describe the legal position regarding:

-- General average.

-- Maritime liens.

-- Classification societies.

-- 2.3 Apply shipping law and regulation to relevant scenarios.

-3. Understand the key provisions of the Marine Insurance Act 1906

-- 3.1 Explain the key provisions of the Marine Insurance Act 1906. - 3.2 Describe recent changes to marine insurance law. - 4.
-Understand and apply key underwriting considerations in marine insurance - 4.1 Explain the impact of shipping law for hull and liability insurers. - 4.2 Explain the varying risk profiles of vessels, including: - Type. - Flag. - Classification. - Ownership and management. - Trading patterns. - Navigational limitations. - Areas of perceived enhanced risk. - 4.3 Explain the implications of variations in ship valuation. - 4.4 Explain the key methods of loss prevention and risk management in shipping.

-5. Understand the scope of cover under marine hull, liability and related insurances

-- 5.1 Explain the scope of cover provided by standard London market clauses including:
+- 2.1 Describe the legal and regulatory environment affecting shipping. - 2.2 Apply shipping law and regulation to relevant scenarios. - 3.
+Understand the key provisions of the Marine Insurance Act 1906. - 3.1 Explain the key provisions of the Marine Insurance Act 1906. - 3.2 Describe recent changes to marine insurance law. - 4.
+Understand and apply key underwriting considerations in marine insurance. - 4.1 Explain the impact of shipping law for hull, liability and protection and indemnity (P&I) insurers. - 4.2 Explain the varying risk profiles of vessels. - 4.3 Explain the underwriting and claims implications of variations in ship valuation. - 4.4 Explain the key methods of loss prevention and risk management in shipping. - 5.
+Understand the scope of cover under marine hull, liability and related insurances. - 5.1 Explain the scope of cover provided by standard London market clauses. - 5.2 Describe the key elements of hull and machinery cover provided by other significant clauses. - 6.
+Understand the scope of protection and indemnity (P&I) insurance and how it is provided. - 6.1 Explain the differences between the International Group clubs and other providers of P&I insurance. - 6.2 Explain the cover provided by major P&I insurers. - 6.3 Explain the role of P&I insurers in the provision of compulsory insurance certificates. - 6.4 Explain the interaction between P&I insurance and other insurers. - 7.
+Understand claims investigation, handling and settlement procedures in marine insurance. - 7.1 Explain the role of the various parties in the investigation, handling and settlement of claims. - 7.2 Explain the use of marine survey reports and other documents in support of claims. - 7.3 Apply the provisions of standard market clauses in typical claims scenarios.

-- Hull and machinery.

-- Yachts.

-- Builders risks.

-- War and strikes.

-- Ancillary insurances and additional clauses.

-- Loss of earnings.

-- Charterers' liability.

-- Mortgagees Interest Insurance.

-- Other maritime related liability coverage.

-- 5.2 Describe the key elements of hull and machinery cover provided by standard American clauses and the Nordic Marine Insurance Plan.

-- 6. Understand the scope of protection and indemnity (P&I) insurance and how it is provided

-- 6.1 Explain the differences between the International Group clubs and other providers of P&I insurance.

-- 6.2 Explain the cover provided by major P&I insurers for:

-- Cargo risks.

-- People risks.

-- Vessel risks.

-- Specialist operations.

-- Charterers' risks.

-- Freight Demurrage and Defence ('FD&D') insurance.

-- 6.3 Explain the role of P&I insurers in the provision of compulsory insurance certificates.

-- 6.4 Explain the interaction between P&I insurance and the following:

-- Hull insurance.

-- War insurance.

-7. Understand claims investigation, handling and settlement procedures in marine insurance

-- 7.1 Explain the role of the various parties in the investigation, handling and settlement of claims. - 7.2 Explain the use of marine survey reports and other documents in support of claims. - 7.3 Apply the provisions of standard market clauses in typical claims scenarios, including: - Partial loss. - Total loss. - Collision liability. - General Average. - Salvage. - Sue and labour. - 7.4 Explain the handling of claims by P&I Clubs. - 7.5 Describe the settlement of liability claims for ports, terminals, shiprepairers, shipbuilders and charterers. - 7.6 Explain subrogation/recovery potential following claims on hull and liability policies and against whom such claims might be made.
+- 7.4 Explain the handling of claims by P&I Clubs. - 7.5 Describe the settlement of liability claims for ports, terminals, shiprepairers, shipbuilders and charterers. - 7.6 Explain subrogation/recovery potential following claims on hull and liability policies and against whom such claims might be made.